In Need of Knee Replacement?

 "The typical feedback I get from patients after knee replacement is tremendous satisfaction, much less pain, much greater functional activity and many patients state that they are grateful for getting their life back," says Dr. Mulliken.

 Knee replacements also provide longevity.
 "Most knee replacements are doing very well at 20 years out," says Dr. Dalury.

 Made of chrome cobalt and surgical steel, knee replacements come in different shapes and sizes, so that the surgeon can achieve an individualized replacement.
 Technically the operation is much less invasive than it was previously, is performed in less than an hour in the hands of experts, and can be done without placing the patient under general anesthesia, explains Dr. Mulliken.

 "They function very much like normal knees for routine daily activities," adds Dr. Mulliken.
 "They also work well for light recreational activities and exercise, such as riding a bike, swimming, rowing machines, elliptical and sports such as doubles tennis or playing golf on a regular basis."

-Find an orthopaedic specialist that can help you.
+Find an orthopedic specialist that can help you.